 The West Caicos Marine National Park off the uninhabited island of West Caicos is home to some of the best dive sites in the country, coves with great cliff jumping, and unparalleled underwater visibility.
 However, due to the lack of sandy beaches, it doesn’t quite qualify as a top ten beach!

-The centrally-located Bight Beach on Providenciales is another great beach, with its sheltered water, sugar-soft white sand, and lush sea grass snorkelling.
-The onsite children’s playground and covered picnic tables make this beach a favourite with locals.
+The centrally located Bight Beach on Providenciales is another great beach, with its sheltered water, sugar-soft white sand, and lush seagrass snorkeling.
+The onsite children’s playground and covered picnic tables make this beach a favorite with locals.

 Taylor Bay, situated near Chalk Sound, is also a great beach.
 Unfortunately, it’s a little difficult to find the access path, and parking is limited.
 A great way to visit this coast is by renting a jet ski from Five Cays Beach and making the short journey over by water, a fun trip in itself.